ManvishK7122/Data-Job-Salary-Analysis/README.md

 - Observing the distribution of employees across the different levels of remoteness, the dataset's level of employeement is heavily skewed towards **On-site** and **Remote** roles across the job families.

 ### Recommendations

+Here are my recommendations for the working conditions(Level of remoteness and company size) across each job family and level of experience:

+**Analysts**

+1. Entry Level
+- Look for Hybrid positions at Small sized companies or Remote psotions at Medium sized companies